PaulmannLighting/silizium/README.md

 # silizium

-Common data structures used by certain chips.
+Common data structures used by certain Silicon Labs chips.

-## Work in progress
+## Legal

-This is a work in progress.
+This project is free software and is not affiliated with Siliconlabs.

 ## Contribution guidelines